-Vibe Coding with Claude, Cursor, and Codex: A Practitioner's Playbook
+Vibe Coding with Claude, Cursor, and Codex: An Engineer's Playbook

-A practical playbook for vibe coding with the three tools that define AI-native development.
-Workflows, patterns, and when to use each tool.
+A practical playbook for vibe coding with Claude Code, Cursor, and Codex — the workflows, the patterns, and when to reach for each tool.

-A practical playbook for vibe coding with the three tools that define AI-native development.
-Workflows, patterns, and when to use each tool.
+A practical playbook for vibe coding with Claude Code, Cursor, and Codex — the workflows, the patterns, and when to reach for each tool.

 Claude Code is Anthropic's CLI-based agentic coding tool.
 It reads your entire project, makes multi-file changes, runs terminal commands, and iterates on failures.